William Lacy (Catholic priest): Biography

-William was born at Houghton or Tosside, West Riding).
-He married a widow, named Cresswell, whose sons, Arthur and Joseph, became Jesuits.
+William was born at Houghton (or Tosside, West Riding).
+He married a widow, named Creswell, whose sons, Arthur and Joseph, became Jesuits.
 Little is related of his family by his biographers.
-He had a brother Ralph of Preston in Amounderness, a sister Barbara, and nephews (apparently her sons) Robert and William (Cal.
+He had a brother Ralph of Preston, a sister Barbara, and nephews (apparently her sons) Robert and William (Cal.
 S. P., Dom. add.
 1566-79, London, 1871, p.
 562).
 He held a position of emolument under the Crown, possibly as coroner, till about 1565.
 One of this name, probably a relative, was a coroner for the West Riding in 1581-2 (Dasent, "Acts of the Privy Council", xiii, 358).

 He was one of those gentlemen whose house was open to priests that came from the colleges abroad.
 Having been advised by them that he could not in good conscience attend Protestant churches, his absence was noted and he was forced to give up his position.
 He was subject to repeated fines, until he had to leave his home and stay with friends, but never long in one place.
 For fourteen years he suffered persecution for his faith, which included imprisonment at Hull.
 After the death of his wife, he went abroad and arrived at Reims, 22 June 1580.
 On 25 September following he went on to Pont-à-Mousson, and thence to Rome, where, after obtaining a dispensation, he became a priest.
-The dispensation was necessary before ordination, as Lacy had been married to a widow.
+The dispensation was necessary as Lacy had been married.
 On 10 May 1581, he was at Loreto on his way to England.

 He was arrested after a Mass said by Thomas Bell, afterwards an apostate, in York Castle, 22 July 1582.
 He suffered great hardships, being loaded with heavy irons, confined in an underground dungeon, and subjected to numerous examinations.
-He was arraigned on 11 August, probably under 13 Eliz. cc.
-2 and 3.
-He was executed at York, 22 August 1582.
+He was arraigned on 11 August, probably under the Bulls, etc., from Rome Act 1571 and 13 Eliz.
+1. c.
+3. He was executed at York, 22 August 1582.